Avogadro/avogadro.cc/_posts/2018-04-23-openchemistry-gsoc.md

 https://summerofcode.withgoogle.com/archive/2018/organizations/6513013473935360/

-I think I speak for everyone that we’re excited to see more progress on Avogadro 2 this summer - and hopefully the first official release of Avogadro 2.0 this fall.
+I think I speak for everyone that we’re excited to see more progress on Avogadro 2 this summer.